 Lacey headed a free-kick off target and Wootton was booked for a late challenge on Comley as the minutes ebbed away.

-With just three remaining, Akintunde looked set to nod home Kelly's dinked ball but Kelly-Evans came out of nowhere to make a fantastic headed clearance from inside our own goalmouth.
+With just three remaining, Akintunde looked set to nod home Kelly's dinked ball but Kelly-Evans came out of nowhere to make a fantastic headed clearance from our own goalmouth.

 Four minutes were added on for stoppages, in which Akintunde wasted a good crossing opportunity and McCrory made a strong block on Steer, but very little else happened before the referee called time on our first game of 2020.